Welcome Home to the Warwick Apartments

 Return the completed application along with supporting documents and application fee to the Leasing Center.
 To facilitate the quickest processing, we recommend that you schedule an appointment with us to review your application at time of submission.
 You may reach us at 757-244-2836.

 We are an equal housing opportunity provider.
-We do not discriminate on the basis of race, color, sex, national origin, religion, disability or familial status (having children under age 18).
+We do not discriminate on the basis of race, color, sex, national origin, religion, disability or familial status (having children under age 18), or any other legally protected characteristic.
 We do not interfere, threaten, or coerce persons in the exercise of their fair housing rights.
 We do not retaliate against persons who have asserted their rights or persons who have assisted someone in asserting their rights.

 The following information will be required and verified for every prospective resident*: